sbcas/chef-rfc/new/telemetry.md

 which is Privacy Shield certified.
 Any collected data will be deleted upon request.

+### Access to data

+So that all developers can make use of the gathered data set, Chef will make available query mechanisms in a way that's compliant with our Privacy Policy and our responsibilities under the GDPR and similar legislation.

 ### Prior Art

 Many open source projects collect data from their users to help allocate